 An Essential Guide on Using Wok on Electric Stove

-First of all, you need a wok ring which will give your round-bottomed wok better compatibility with your electric stove.
+First of all, you need a wok ring for electric stove which will give your round-bottomed wok better compatibility with your electric stove.
 This metal ring works great as a stand for wok and helps to concentrate the heat to the bottom.
 Now place the wok ring over the stovetop with the wider part of the ring pointing up.
 Ensure that your wok ring is not too small or too large as it should cover the burner closely.
 The wok bottom should be lifted from the burner by about ½ to 1 inch.

 Add enough amount of cold oil according to your recipe and whirl it around to coat the inside of the wok.
 When the oil is hot, now you can add ingredients as usual according to your recipe and stir fry.

-Easy and Simple Process to Season a Wok on an Electric Stove
+How to Season a Wok on an Electric Stove

 It is important to season your wok before you use it for the first time for cooking.
 Because wok comes with factory oil coating which is done in the making process to prevent the pan from rusting.
 So let’s check these following steps to season your wok on the electric stove properly.